TheCatFather4/Tic-Tac-Toe/README.md

 ## About
 Tic-Tac-Toe is a classic game that many people enjoy.
-This repository features a rendition of the game written in the C# programming language.
+This repository features a console application rendition of the game written in the C# programming language.

 ## Key Features